-This report is the first out of three deliverables for defining in detail the D^2EPC architecture, describing the system's main building blocks and giving a comprehensive overview of all components, their high-level functionality and interdependencies.
+This report is the second out of three deliverables for defining in detail the D^2EPC architecture, describing the system's main building blocks and giving a comprehensive overview of all components, their high-level functionality and interdependencies.
+It has provided updates to the first version, in alignment with the project's progress up to M21.

-The system architecture design methodology that has applied has been described, following best practices introduced from various standards and frameworks in the literature.
+The system architecture design methodology that was applied has been described, following best practices introduced from various standards and frameworks in the literature.
 The methodology proposed and followed provides a well-defined process and structure for describing the D^2EPC architecture, presenting different viewpoints of the system architecture, including: